maikszusevics/Week3-OOP-TDD-Virtualisation/README.md

 - restart or start `sudo systemctl restart nginx`
 - enable the process `sudo systemctl enable nginx`

+NGINX is open source software for web serving, which allows us to host an nginx welcome site on the private network.

 ### Adding private network functionality to the VM: